LucidtechAI/las-docs/introduction/documents.md

 *Batches*, *Consents*, *Predictions*, and *Models*.

 # Creating a *Document*
-The simplest way to create a *Document* is to just specify a path;
+The simplest way to create a *Document* is to use the CLI and use the path of the PDF or JPEG that you would like to upload.
 ```commandline
 >> las documents create path/to/my/document.pdf
 {